|

 you can rest assured that we will recommend your inn to all we

-heart and bowed his head.
+and bowed his head.
 "Farewell, mistress."

-They left The Four Alls tavern, and the little town of Gobel
+They left The Four Alls tavern, and the little town of

-inn.
+local inn.

 The next day they left at dawn, following the river until they

-Echor and the snow-covered plain of The Pelennor, with the white
+plain of The Pelennor, with the white city of Minas Tirith not

-city of Minas Tirith not a half day's ride distant.
+a half day's ride distant.

-But little escaped the eyes of the March Warden of Eryn Carantaurand
+but little escaped the eyes of the March Warden of Eryn Carantaurand

-of Osgiliath.
+Osgiliath.

 Crebain, he thought.
 Carrion crows.
-And just what are they feasting
+And just what are

-on?
 He reined in his horse and fell back until he was riding beside

 Legolas.